George Floyd protests in Illinois: Bloomington

 On May 29, a group of around 10 to 15 protesters gathered during the evening and demonstrated at the median of the intersection of Veterans Parkway and Clearwater Avenue.
 Protesters stated that the event initially consisted of a small group of people, but others eventually joined the demonstration.
 On May 31, another protest was held, this one with around 800 demonstrators.
 A man on a motorcycle hit several protesters.

 Bradley

 The Kankakee County sheriff department encouraged residents and motorists to avoid the Northfield Square Mall after reports of looting on May 31.

 Carbondale

 On May 31, more than a hundred gathered to demonstrate against racism and police brutality at Turley Park.
 On June 5, hundreds more participated in a peaceful march that began at the Carbondale civic center and concluded in front of the city's police station.

 Calumet City

 Following reports of looting and damaged buildings at River Oaks Mall the evening of May 31, a mandatory curfew was implemented.

 Canton

 On June 2, dozens of protesters gathered at Jones Park for the Stop the Hate protest.
-The event remained peaceful with no arrests or violent acts made.
-There were no reports of looting during the protest, and there have been no reports made thus far.
+The event remained peaceful with no violence, looting, or arrests.